This is the multi-page printable view of this section. Click here to print.

 If you want to have logs written elsewhere, you can indirectly run the kubelet via a helper tool, kube-log-runner, and use that tool to redirect kubelet logs to a directory that you choose.

-However, the kubelet always directs your container runtime to write logs within the directory C:\var\log\pods.
+However, by default, kubelet directs your container runtime to write logs within the directory C:\var\log\pods.

 For more information on kube-log-runner, read System Logs.